-Anyone else feel like you’re cooking, cleaning and repeating right now?
+Does anyone else feel like you’re cooking, cleaning, and repeating right now?
 I’m foggy as to what was happening pre-COVID-19 quarantine.
 Did we even cook around here?
 What were we eating?
 Did the dishes load themselves?
-Did we really eat out THAT much?
-While I prefer to understand the why when I am confused and fix it, I am letting the lack of clarity go in hopes for more insight (and hindsight!) in the future.
-Until then, I’m making things like this granola and soaking up all the ways it makes us feel like being home.
+Did we eat out THAT much?
+I prefer to understand the why when I am confused and fix it.
+However, I am letting the lack of clarity go in hopes of more insight (and hindsight!) in the future.
+Until then, I’m making things like this crunchy granola with oats, nuts, and seeds and soaking up how it makes us feel like being home.

 Once upon a time in 2019, we made this recipe from Bon Appetit with most of the ingredients on hand.
-We liked the crunch and nut combo (not so much the chia pudding situation), and we’ve continued to let the recipe evolve.
-Which is exactly the kind of recipes we need in this current moment, right?
-Ones that can change successfully with what we have on hand.
-Trust me, this one is delicious however you might mix it up!
+I loved the crunch, and not so much the chia pudding situation.
+So, we’ve continued to let the recipe evolve.
+Which is precisely the kind of recipe we need at this current moment, right?
+Ones that can change up with what we have on hand.
+Trust me.
+This crunchy granola is delicious however you mix it up!

-Most recently, I’ve been ordering nuts from Nuts.com because they have almost any nut or flour I want, and they can tell me what’s certified gluten-free, which for nuts is nearly impossible to find.
+Most recently, I’ve been ordering nuts from Nuts.com because they have almost any nut or flour I want, and they can tell me what’s certified gluten-free, which is nearly impossible to find for nuts.

 - 1 cup of raw pecans

 - 1/2 cup unsweetened raw coconut flakes

 - 1/2 cup raw pepitas or sunflower seeds